ajv-validator/ajv/README.md

 Example:

 ```
-// without "async" option ajv will choose the first available option in this order:
+// without "async" option Ajv will choose the first supported/installed option in this order:
 // 1. native generators
 // 2. es7 async functions transpiled with nodent
 // 3. generator functions transpiled with regenerator